-Dawanda is a biggest European analogue of sites like Etsy.
-With nearly 1,000,000 products for sale and highly devoted and primarily European community (20,000,000 visitors per month), but with worldwide shipping and PayPal payment systems it is really competitor in a list of sites like Etsy.
+Dawanda is a biggest European analog of sites like Etsy.
+With nearly 1,000,000 products for sale and highly devoted and primarily European community (20,000,000 visitors per month), but with worldwide shipping and PayPal payment systems it is the real competitor in a list of sites like Etsy.
 They imply strict policy towards items you can sell here.
-But great environment, gorgeous design and product listing possibilities compensate that all.
+But the great environment, gorgeous design, and product listing possibilities compensate that all.

-Dawanda team monitors trends on the site, and afterwards compile lists and features for Dawanda’s members.
+Dawanda team monitors trends on the site, and afterward compile lists and features for Dawanda’s members.
 So you can be sure that buyers will find your product if it meets necessary criteria.
-And the most unique feature of DaWanda is its search function for gifts.
-Buyer simply choses by categories for whom he`d like to buy a gift (as example – for a girlfriend) and gets featured items.
-Also a pretty straightforward process of shop opening is a strong argument for the sellers on Dawanda.
+And the unique feature of DaWanda is its search function for gifts.
+The buyer simply chooses by categories for whom he`d like to buy a gift (as example – for a girlfriend) and gets featured items.
+Also, a pretty straightforward process of shop opening is a strong argument for the sellers on Dawanda.

 - A wide and international audience of customers

 - Quick and easy shop opening, with comprehensive sales statistics